cartwriter/cartwritedocsy/content/en/users/the-basics/join/index.md

 ## Getting Help
 I problems are encountered, please send an email to support@carteretwriters.org and include:
-  1. What Step you were on when the problem surfaced.
+  1. On what step the problem surfaced.
   2. The email address being used.
   3. Any errors that displayed on the screen.